Which Premium Cards are Keepers?

 –> Click here to open and copy the spreadsheet into your own Google account

-The rest of this post goes into detail about how I recommend using this worksheet, but here are some quick tips for those who don’t plan to read the rest (I get it: even though there’s some really good stuff below, you’ve got other things to do):
+The rest of this post goes into detail about how I recommend using this worksheet, but here are quick tips for those who don’t plan to read the rest (I get it: even though there’s some really good stuff below, you’ve got other things to do):

 2. Value perks based on how much you’d be willing to pre-pay if it was available as a subscription.
 Don’t estimate based on how much you’re likely to save.